stanuwu/PixelGunCheat/README.md

+### You are probably looking for this: https://github.com/stanuwu/PixelGun3DPCCheat

 ### Warning
 > This is a proof of concept.
 No support for installation and errors will be provided.
 Please dont open issues!